cloudfoundry/credhub-api-site/source/includes/_regenerate.md

 }
 ```

-This endpoint regenerates a credential using the same parameters as the stored value.
+This request regenerates a credential using the same parameters as the stored value.
+NOTE: Only previously-generated credentials can be regenerated.

 ### HTTP Request